clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

    sudo pmempool rm -vaf /dev/dax0.0

-The `jvm.options` configuration for Cassandra should look like the following:
+The `jvm.options` configuration for Apache Cassandra should look like the following:

 .. code-block:: console